JuliaCI/BenchmarkTools.jl/doc/manual.md

   time tolerance:   5.00%
   memory tolerance: 1.00%
 ```

+(Note that "KiB" is the SI prefix for a [kibibyte](https://en.wikipedia.org/wiki/Kibibyte): 1024 bytes.)

 Keep in mind that you can mutate external state from within a benchmark: